keerthi-010799/react-js-sound-byte-answers/README.md

 36	How to create props proxy for HOC component?

 37	What is context?
+answer:context is used to pass a data through a component tree without passing props.for example, authentication it is used over many components.

 38	What is children prop?
+answer: it is used to pass the other component as data like other props in component.Component tree put between component's opening and closing tag will be passed to that component as children prop.

 39	How to write comments in React?

 40	What is the purpose of using super constructor with props argument?
+answer: constructor with super props is used to pass the 'this.props' variable to its child component.

 41	What is reconciliation?
+answer: components state or props change,it compares it with previous one.there is changes occurs re-renders the dom.this process is reconciliation.
 42	How to set state with a dynamic key name?
 43	What would be the common mistake of function being called every time the component renders?
 44	Is lazy function supports named exports?